 We are all in this together.
 Catholic University is a community of students, faculty, and staff who are committed to keeping everyone safe and upholding the highest standards of education.

-Under the guidance of its new president Peter K. Kilpatrick, Ph.D., through its 12 schools, 32 research facilities, and more than 250 academic programs, the University community works tirelessly on behalf of its 5,700 undergraduate and graduate students to help educate them to serve the Church and nation as the Catholic leaders of tomorrow.
+Under the guidance of University President Peter K. Kilpatrick, Ph.D., the University community works tirelessly on behalf of its 5,700 undergraduate and graduate students to help educate them to serve the Church and nation as the Catholic leaders of tomorrow.
+This comprehensive educational experience is supported through our 12 schools, 32 research facilities, and more than 250 academic programs.

 When you contribute via the National Collection, you help the University maintain its legacy built upon 130 years of education in the Catholic intellectual tradition.
 You are the light for faith-based higher education.